Ken Donnelly

 Kenneth J. Donnelly (July 15, 1950 – April 2, 2017) was a Massachusetts state senator for the Fourth Middlesex district, which included his hometown of Arlington and several other cities.
-He was a Democrat who served from 2009-17.
+He was a Democrat who served from 2009 to 2017.

 Donnelly graduated from the University of Massachusetts Amherst with a BA in Labor Studies.

 He was a retired lieutenant with the Lexington Fire Department in Lexington, Massachusetts.

 On June 17, 2014, Donnelly endorsed fellow Democrat Don Berwick in the Massachusetts gubernatorial election, 2014.

-Donnelly died on April 2, 2017 in Arlington, Massachusetts from complications of a brain tumor, aged 66.
+Donnelly died on April 2, 2017, in Arlington, Massachusetts from complications of a brain tumor, aged 66.